Manning Valley Region

 The Strategy also outlines the steps necessary in the planning and implementation of dredging works as well as the legislative requirements, indicative extraction volumes and costs, and potential funding sources.
 The Strategy essentially provides a strategic framework to assist in the application for funding to achieve maintenance dredging works that have been identified.

-Riverbank restoration
+Riverbank Restoration

 We have prepared a guide to help you in undertaking foreshore management works including riverbank restoration.